ipython/ipython/docs/source/install/install.rst

     $ python setup.py install

 Some users want to be able to follow the development branch as it changes.
-If you have :mod:`distribute` installed, this is easy.
+If you have :mod:`setuptools` installed, this is easy.
 Simply replace the last step by:

 .. code-block:: bash